orfeus-eu/documentation/docs/adria_array_comm.rst

 May 2022
 ~~~~~~~~~~~~~~~~~~

-The following institutions are initiators of the AdASG:
+The following institutions are initiators of the AdriaArray Seismology Group (AdASG):
 	- ETH, represented by Anne Obermann,
 	- KIT, represented by Andreas Rietbrock,
 	- Poland, represented by Wojciech Czuba,